Rising-Phoenix-Initiative/fitsocial/.github/pull_request_template.md

 # Problem

-Descriptive text of issue
+Detail the problem or issue this PR aims to solve.
+Reference any related issue numbers.

 # Outcomes

-- list of important changes to know about
+- List the significant changes and their implications.

 # Note to Developers

-- If something may not be explicit in code, this is for helping the team
+- Include any instructions or explanations that might aid other developers in understanding your changes.

 # Testing